Hike The Southis creating a hiking website for trails in the Southeast US.

 - Question and Answer sections on each hike.

-- More hike details such as bathroom condition, park hours, and similar hikes based on length and difficulty.
+- More hike details such as bathroom condition, park hours, etc.

 - More user options like saving favorites and side by side hike comparisons.